dgzlopes/pulpocon/README.md

 Then, rerun the script.

 What's k6 doing?
-- During the first 30 seconds, k6 will ramp up from 0 to 10 VUs.
+- During the first 5 seconds, k6 will ramp up from 0 to 10 VUs.
-- Then, it will stay at 10 VUs for 1 minute.
+- Then, it will stay at 10 VUs for 10 seconds.
-- Finally, it will ramp down from 10 to 0 VUs in 30 seconds.
+- Finally, it will ramp down from 10 to 0 VUs in 5 seconds.

 > NOTE: The output will be messy if you use Docker to run this test.
 You can fix that by adding the `--quiet` flag to the k6 command.
 Why?
 B/c while using the CLI, you would get a very nice progress bar, telling you how many VUs are running and how your test behaves in real-time.
 However, when using Docker, k6 will output the progress bar in the logs.